VarunVF/Steganography/README.md

 ## Features

-- Least Significant Bit (LSB) Steganography: Hide messages in the least significant bits of image pixels.
+- **Least Significant Bit (LSB) Steganography:**
+	Hide messages in the least significant bits of image pixels.
+- **Image File Support:**
-- Image File Support: Works with PPM format.
+	Works with PPM and PNG formats.
-- Message Encoding and Decoding: Encode secret text messages into images and retrieve them with ease.
+- **Message Encoding and Decoding:**
+	Encode secret text messages into images and retrieve them with ease.

 ## Prerequisites